VolkerL/spt/README.md

 #### Setting up Sunshine
 To start using SPT in combination with Sunshine you will need the [appropriate Sunshine version](https://github.com/VolkerL/spoofax-sunshine).
-Open the `org.spoofax.sunshine` project in Eclipse.
+Open the `org.metaborg.sunshine` project in Eclipse.
 If the libraries are not on the Github repo, please make a Github issue there to remind me.
 Some dependencies would otherwise have to be obtained from an Eclipse instance's plugin folder, so having them in the repo itself should be easier for now.